Kristina01111000/Drws_site/README.md

 Add the youtube and tiktok slides at the bottom
 Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere)
 	I think the youtube picture should be whatever the icon you choose for 4elementdoctor everywhere else is, also the tiktok

+5/30
+- Fix google analytics
+- Find a better image for the youtube slide
+- New text for the learning program page, “Get started with the 4E self renewal system”
+- For the new page: Talk about the wellness check, do 30 day challenge, do wellness check again, mention thats its free to start, then link to the patreon, talk about joining
+- Menu: Self-Renewal System; dropdown with: Wellness Check, 30 Day Challenge; Then Full System